 Church of Jesus Christ of Latter-day Saints

 The Church of Jesus Christ of Latter-day Saints, founded by Joseph Smith in upstate New York in 1830, believes that it is the restoration of the original church Jesus established and that other Christian traditions have gone astray.
 Mormons, as church members are called, regard themselves as Christian, but no other major Christian tradition does.
-The church has 6 million members in the U.S., making it the fourth-largest religious body in the country, and 1 million worldwide.
+The church has more than 6 million members in the U.S., making it the fourth-largest religious body in the country, and 15 million worldwide.
 Some of its practices are well-known, such as the missionary work required of young adults, but its beliefs are less well-understood.
 Some, such as the practice of baptizing non-Mormons after their death and the now-renounced practice of polygamy, are the source of news reports.
 Mormons believe that God has a physical body.
 They believe that humans are “sealed” to their family in a temple ceremony and will live eternally as gods in the highest celestial kingdom if they are faithful to church teaching.
 They do not consume tobacco, alcohol, coffee or tea.

 SCRIPTURE